RayhanaAkterDev/crisis-vault/@WebDev_JobPrep_MasterPlan/Phase 1/Frontend Core Foundations.md

-# 🌼 Phase 1: Core Web Foundations
+# 🌼 Phase 1: Frontend Core Foundations

 **🎯 Goal:** Master the core building blocks of web development: **HTML**, **CSS**, **Responsive Design**, **JavaScript**, **DOM**, **Git**, and **basic API** interaction.
 These form the foundation of both frontend and backend.